slothyace/opnsrc/README.md

 # opnsrc
 Sinfuls-Acedia's opnsrc is a repository for basic engineering school stuff such as a sample IOT python project, basic Arduino sample codes & 3D models.

-Most files are free to be downloaded raw and free to use, with a few exceptions.
+Most files are free to be downloaded raw and free to use, with a few exceptions requiring consent.

 ## Notes
 Some files in this repository are free to sample & use after informing me.